whozahm3d/trustguard-ai-fraud-detection/README.md

 ### Feature Importance (Correlation with Fraud Label)
 ![Feature Importance](images/transaction_types/feature_importance.png)
 > `oldbalanceOrg` and `newbalanceOrig` are the strongest predictors — fraudulent transactions characteristically drain the originating account to zero (the **balance-drain signature**).

 ---

-## Future Work

-- **Deliverable 2 — Model Development:** Train and benchmark Logistic Regression, Random Forest, XGBoost, and LightGBM classifiers with SMOTE-based oversampling to handle class imbalance.
-- **Deliverable 3 — Explainable AI:** Integrate SHAP and LIME to generate per-prediction feature attribution explanations for fraud analysts.
-- **Deliverable 3 — RAG Policy Assistant:** Build a Retrieval-Augmented Generation system that retrieves compliance policies and AML regulations to provide context-aware, natural-language explanations for flagged transactions.
-- **Final Deliverable — Deployment:** Deploy the full system as a FastAPI backend with a Streamlit or React frontend for real-time fraud monitoring.

----